solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 * Epoch 1: (a1, B1) - SOME epoch 2 blocks have a root to this epoch
 * Epoch 2: (A1, b1)

-Epoch 1, had enough N confirmed blocks such that 2^N > epoch slots, but not enough to create a root.
-2 kinds of blocks can be proposed in epoch 2, those that create a root in epoch 1, and those who do not.
-For blocks that create a root, A1 is the primary, for blocks that do not create a root B1 is the primary.

 For the transition to be complete, (A1, b1), must root a block together in Epoch 1.
-Therefore block producers should continue picking B1 as the primary during the **primary rotation**.
+Therefore block producers should continue picking **B1/b1** during epoch 2.

-During the **primary rotation**, *B1* may use A1 can use each other votes for switching proofs.
+For blocks propsed in epoch 2, **A1** may use **B1/b1**'s votes from epoch 1 and 2 for switching proofs.

-All block producers should be following B1 for fork weight until the epoch is done.
+For blocks propsed in epoch 2, all block producers should be following B1/b1 for fork weigt.

 Optimistic confirmation is valid iff both vote 2/3+ on the same fork.